 Great Seeing Everyone Again!

-We were delighted to welcome a full house to this year’s Unleash Imagination!
+We were delighted to welcome a full house to the 2021 Unleash Imagination!

 Our sponsors enjoyed a casual 1:1 luncheon with awardees Michio Kaku, Chip Delany, NOVA’s Julia Cort and Chris Schmidt, and moderator Steve Scully.